knvgarg/TradeStation/README.md

 # TradeStation
-#### Real time stock market prediction to get the best stock to invest in, cnsidering the public sentiments.
+#### Real time stock market prediction to get the best stock to invest in, considering the public sentiments.
 ##### We aim to provide minimum risk prediction.
 <br>